miso-lims/miso-lims/docs/user_manual/sequencing_orders.md

 technology-specific terminology (lanes, chips, flow cells) may be used instead of the generic term "partitions".

-{% assign sub = 1 %}
-{% include userman-heading.md section=page.section sub=sub section-title=section-title title="Outstanding Sequencing Orders List" %}
+## Outstanding Sequencing Orders List

 The Outstanding Sequencing Orders page shows the orders that still require sequencing to be performed.
 From the "Instrument Runs" list, click "Sequencing Orders - Outstanding".
 There are tabs for